Description

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

-• Looking at ratio of return and volatility (Sharpe) in of 0.51 in the period of the last 3 years, we see it is relatively higher, thus better in comparison to SPY (0.51).
+• Looking at the ratio of return and volatility (Sharpe) of 0.8 in the last 5 years of Vanguard 500 Index Fund, we see it is relatively larger, thus better in comparison to the benchmark SPY (0.79)

 Sortino: